ghostintranslation/cycle/README.md

             - Press to toggle Play/Stop
         2. Follower
             - Synchronize its steps to the received clocks and song position messages
-            - Turn the rotary to choose between 8 values to divide the received clock   (TODO)
+            - Turn the rotary to choose between 8 values to divide the received clock
             - Press to toggle Play/Stop
     2. Display
         - Leader is a slow blink, Follower is a fast blink